portworx/px-docs/scheduler/kubernetes/Logmanagement-fluentd and S3.md

 PX Logs management on Kubernetes using Fluentd.

 ## PX Logs on Kubernetes
-PX runs as a deamonset on the Kubernetes cluster which ensures that it runs on each node as part of the Kubernetes cluster.
+PX runs as a daemonset on the Kubernetes cluster which ensures that it runs on each node as part of the Kubernetes cluster.
 To allow access to the logs of a failed node, pod or a container in kubernetes we would have to adopt a complete logging solution.
-The need to access or view logs of failed container workloads means that we would need to enable storage and the logs should have a seperate lifecycle than that of the container that creates it.
+The need to access or view logs of failed container workloads means that we would need to enable storage and the logs should have a separate lifecycle than that of the container that creates it.

 ## Log Collection
 Fluentd is a log collector which enables you to log everything in a unified manner.
 Fluentd uses JSON as the log collection format.